oxwazz/github_contributions_widget/README.md

 ## FAQ

+1. why the widget is not updated / always cached? that causing my latest contributions not listed

 > GitHub has image caching by default, this causing your latest contributions not reflect on this widget.
 > to solve this issue you can manually update the image using query params like `?refresh-cache=1`
 > or you can auto update the `?refresh-cache=` automatically using GitHub Action